ClemsonFall2021ME8930IntroRobotics-HRI/Ch9_MotionForceControl/README.md

 ## Problem Statement

-Designing a PID controller for a single-link manipulator by writing a python script to simulate in Coppeliasim.
+Designing a PID and inverse dynamics controllers for a single-link manipulator by writing a python script to simulate in Coppeliasim.

 ## Pre-requisites: